roqom/tasnimr/_commute_log/draft.md

 Applying minimalism in metaphysics basically means being prudent or cautious about inflating ontology based on language.
 This is semantic minimalism; and this is the principle which Mu'tazila's framework is built upon.

-using the Mu'tazila framework, we constantly ask:
+using the Mu'tazila framework, we will constantly ask:

 1- Is it necessary to map a particular word to a reality?
-2- Can we maintain simplicity without the need to multiply reality?
+2- Can we maintain simplicity in reality without the need to multiply?
 3- Can we just maintain some words at linguistic branch without commiting and pushing towards reality to make sure it's ontologically clean and neat?

 At the outset Mu'tazila's framework seems beautiful and simple, at least for me.
 But in metaphysics, this will lead to lots of issue or "bugs", among the famous ones: